 My first job out of college was that of an intern: shy, subservient, and eager to please my boss.

-Fast forward a few years, I became a product marketing manager for a company with teams in eight different countries, where I was juggling multiple tasks, I had my processes cut out for me, and I was always hitting the deadlines.
+Fast forward a few years, I became a product marketing manager for a company with teams in eight different countries, where I was juggling complex workflows, I had my processes cut out for me, and I was always hitting the deadlines.

 I no longer needed someone to tell me what to do.
 I took initiative, anticipated my team’s demands, and acted before I was asked.